donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 .. code-block:: text

-    An external app requests to begin crypto operation with key name to keymanager3 service
+    An external app requests to begin crypto operation with key name to keymanager3 service.
-    |- keymanager3 service gets the keys from db by key name and call begin api of keymaster CA library
+    |- Keymanager3 service gets the keys from db by key name and call begin api of keymaster CA library.
-        |- keymaster TA gets key blob and purpose
+        |- Keymaster TA gets key blob and purpose.
-        |- keymaster TA decrypts key blob and initializes crypto operation
+        |- Keymaster TA decrypts key blob and initializes crypto operation.
-        |- keymaster TA creates crypto handle and return handle name
+        |- Keymaster TA creates crypto handle and return handle name.
-    |- get handle name and send that to external app
+    |- Get handle name and send that to external app.
-    Request abort crypto operation with handle name to keymanager3 service
+    Request abort crypto operation with handle name to keymanager3 service.
-    |- keymanager3 service call abort api in keymaster CA library with handle name
+    |- Keymanager3 service call abort api in keymaster CA library with handle name.
-        |- keymaster TA gets the request of abort
+        |- Keymaster TA gets the request of abort.
-        |- keymaster TA releases and clean the resoucrces relates to handle name
+        |- Keymaster TA releases and clean the resources relates to handle name.
-        |- keymaster TA returns the result
+        |- Keymaster TA returns the result.
-    |- get result and send that to external app
+    |- Get result and send that to external app.

 Testing
 *******
+| If both CA and TA on the keymaster are corresponding, and the header files and library(libopteeKeymasterCA.so) are provided, LG can build and deliver a test binary.
+| You can use this test binary to verify the operability of the apps provided by the keymaster CA.

 References
 **********

-if you see this page in HTML, please click below tag.
+If you see this page in HTML, please click below tag.
 :download:`keymaster CA reference source code <resource/keymaster-ca.tar>`

-if you see this page in PDF, please check the keymaster-ca.tar in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)
+If you see this page in PDF, please check the keymaster-ca.tar in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)

-if you see this page in HTML, please click below tag.
+If you see this page in HTML, please click below tag.
 :download:`keymaster TA reference source code <resource/keymaster-ta.tar>`

-if you see this page in PDF, please check the keymaster-ta.tar in attachment tab of Adobe Reader
+If you see this page in PDF, please check the keymaster-ta.tar in attachment tab of Adobe Reader